saurabheights/saurabheights.github.io/content/articles/first blog.md

 ---

-### Create a test article and generate site
+### Create a sample article and generate site

 We cannot run Pelican until we have created some content.
-Use your preferred text editor to create your first article with the following content here I am using markdown:
+Use your preferred text editor to create an article with the following content.

 ```
 Title: My First Review